THE ODYSSEY SIMULATORS

 The Odyssey Simulators are a set of dedicated online grids devoted to contemporary art and performance with a focus on performance art.
 The Black Bag Media Collective took over management of the simulators in 2012, taking the reigns from other artists – a series of whom have run the sim since 2005.

-Currently the Odyssey Simulator in the online world of Second Life provides studio and presentation space to artists from around the world including The Avatar Orchestra Metaverse, The Second Front, Alan Sondheim and is home to The Velvet live DJ Bar.
+Currently the Odyssey Simulator in the online world of Second Life provides studio and presentation space to artists from around the world including the Avatar Orchestra Metaverse, The Second Front, Alan Sondheim, The House of Zolo, JE Solo, Patrick Lichty, and is home to The Velvet live DJ Bar.
 Odyssey also hosts exhibitions, performances and installations by contemporary artists.
-Most recently installed on Odyssey was “Metaphysical Reviscerizations” by the artist Nebulosus Severine.
-Stay tuned for announcements of new programming coming soon.

-The Odyssey Simulators also include online spaces in NEOS VR, AltsSpace VR and Sansar.
+The Odyssey Simulators also include online spaces in NEOS VR, and VRChat.
 Stay tuned to The Black Bag Media Collective website and the sims’ website Odyssey Simulators for news of upcoming events and happenings.

 Every year or so The Black Bag Media Collective collaborate with Roles 4 Women to present TrixXxieFest – a pop up festival highlighting women in media and performance.
 This super fun event presents rock shows, local and International films, videos, performances and New Media work curated by the punk rock band TrixXxie, who are also the founders of the event.
 The second very successful TrixXxieFest took place in St. John’s at the LSPU Hall June 24 – 35, 2016.